SirPigari/lucia/README.md

 ## Currently working on:

 - Converting the entire codebase to rust... god what have I done this is gonna take forever
+- Atleast its gonna be **BLAZINGLY FAST**
+- And rust is femboy lang
 ___

 Documentation for Lucia 1.3.1 can be found [here](env/Docs/introduction.md).